willy-b/RASP-for-ReCOGS/README.md

 This repo contains a [paper in progress](https://raw.githubusercontent.com/willy-b/RASP-for-ReCOGS/main/rasp-for-recogs_pos-wbruns-2024-draft.pdf)

 describing a Restricted Access Sequence Processing language model which performs the ReCOGS_pos task (see Wu et al 2023, "ReCOGS: How Incidental Details of a Logical Form Overshadow an Evaluation of Semantic Interpretation", https://arxiv.org/abs/2303.13716 for task description) of translating sentences in a limited subset of English grammar into logical forms (equivalent to a semantic graph, see ReCOGS and COGS papers).
 This work is an attempt to prove-by-construction that a Transformer can learn to perform the ReCOGS_pos task in a compositional, systematic, length generalizing way and try to understand why some of the specific errors discussed by Wu et al 2023 are observed.
 We achieve 100% test set Semantic Exact Match accuracy using a flat, non-tree Transformer compatible RASP model.
 It uses 19 Transformer attention-head compatible grammar pattern recognizers plus some general attention-head compatible prepositional phrase/complement phrase handling rules (which handle phrase recursion using the decoder loop), and also gets high scores on the generalization splits [(see paper)](https://raw.githubusercontent.com/willy-b/RASP-for-ReCOGS/main/rasp-for-recogs_pos-wbruns-2024-draft.pdf).
-We predict some details of errors made by Wu et al 2023's Transformer on the previously reported most difficult split obj-pp-to-subj-pp, and successfully predict a new generalization split that is as hard as the obj-pp-to-subj-pp split.
+We predict some details of errors made by Wu et al 2023's Transformer on the previously reported most difficult split obj-pp-to-subj-pp, and successfully predict a new generalization split that is as hard as the obj-pp-to-subj-pp split based on the hypothesis that any center embedded prepositional phrase in a new position will be hard for a non-tree structured/non-hierarchical/non-recursive model that has not learned the alternate strategy of pp masking during noun-verb extraction (added to our RASP-for-ReCOGS model and argued potentially learnable from sparse center embedded pp training examples).

 What is Restricted Access Sequence Processing (RASP)?
 It is a language that can be compiled to Transformer weights, designed to help one in "Thinking Like Transformers" (title of Weiss et al 2021 paper, https://arxiv.org/abs/2106.06981 ,  which introduced it).